-The District School is building a dedicated, thoughtful, passionate group of educators committed to providing a vibrant and excellent Christ-centered education in a racially and economically diverse community.
+The District School is building a dedicated, thoughtful, passionate group of educators committed to providing a vibrant and excellent Christ-centered education in a diverse community.

 The District School believes in the enormous influence of teachers.
 They are not merely highly qualified educators but also mature, growing, and passionate followers of Christ who devote themselves to forming and educating students.
 Aligned with our vision, District School staff will cultivate